MirkoMilenkovic/ShoppingCartSample/Readme.txt

 Library contains:
 - Shopping cart model
 - Shopping cart interface and implementation.
-- Intefaces of needed dependencies
+- Interfaces of needed dependencies
 - Default implementation of TotalDiscountCalculator, that is probably sufficient for most projects.
 Shopping cart implementation is as "dumb" as possible.
-It handles it's own state.
+It handles its own state.
 It delegates calculation of discounts to ITotalDiscountCalculator, which, in turn, depends on list of ISingleDiscountCalculator that comes from the Host.
-Therefore, every project can define it's own discounts and way of applying them.
+Therefore, every project can define its own discounts and way of applying them.

 --DiscountPlugin--
 Contains implementations of ISingleDiscountCalculator that are specific to this project.
 Implementations are discovered at runtime by Host (in Host.Program.ConfigureServices),